devramsean0/site/_posts/why-lessons-on-grief-hurt.md

 It could have been, and should have been opt in, I know this isn't always possible.
 But this was possible, and has been done in the past.
 When you have struggled with depression & loss in the past, adding a "Some people might struggle with the topics discussed in this classroom" disclaimer doesn't cut it.
+The government has made these lessons mandatory, without providing methods to not need to partake in lessons that effect you negatively.
+This needs to change!